 Moment Distribution is an iterative method of solving an indeterminate structure.
-It was developed by Prof. Hardy Cross in the US in the 1920s in response to the highly indeterminate skyscrapers being built.
+It was developed by Prof. Hardy Cross in the US in the 1920s in response to the highly indeterminate structures being built at the time.
+The method is a 'relaxation method' in that the results converge to the true solution through successive approximations.
+Moment distribution is very easily remembered and extremely useful for checking computer output of highly indeterminate structures.